Climbing without a map: Japan's nuclear clean-up has no end in sight

 It wasn't until 2017 that engineers understood how complicated the clean-up would become.
 By that point, five specially designed robots had been dispatched through the dark, contaminated waters pumped in to cool the uranium.
 But radiation zapped their electronics.

-One robot developed by Toshiba Corp 6502.T, nicknamed the "little sunfish", a device about the size of a loaf of bread, provided an early glimpse of the chaotic damage around the cores.
+One robot developed by Toshiba Corp , nicknamed the "little sunfish", a device about the size of a loaf of bread, provided an early glimpse of the chaotic damage around the cores.

 Kenji Matsuzaki, a robot technician at Toshiba who led development of the "sunfish", had assumed that they would find melted fuel at the bottom of the reactors.